Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout

-The output of the differential buffer drives the signal to an area with more available space, where it can be connected to processing electronics(shaper, trigger processor, ADC), simplifying their requirements.
+The output of the differential buffer drives the signal to an area with more available space, where it can be connected to processing electronics (shaper, trigger processor, ADC), simplifying their requirements.

 The preamplifier connects to the detector through a coupling capacitor, if needed, and can utilize either polarity of input charge.
 There are bias setting resistors on the chip that set the quiescent input voltage.
 When an event occurs, the charge is collected on the detector capacitance and the voltage output is buffered and sent to the single-ended-to-differential driver.
 This driver is designed to drive a 100~ohm differential line.
-The power dissipation is currently under 10~mW for the entire circuit which operates on 2.5~V. The preamplifier was implemented using the TSMC 0.25 $\mu$m CMOS process.
+The power dissipation is currently under 10~mW for the entire circuit which operates on 2.5~V. The preamplifier was implemented using the On Semi 0.5 $\mu$m CMOS process.
 The layout estimate results in a chip area of under $2\times2$~mm$^2$ for four channels.

 The preamplifier-buffer ASIC block diagram is shown in \Fig{fig:preampblock}.
 The source follower preamplifier feeds the output differential amplifier.

 The detailed preamplifier schematic is presented in \Fig{fig:preampschem}.
 It includes the source-follower inputs (one for each input polarity) and the switching and routing circuitry for each.
 For wide applicability across multiple potential detector types, we allow selection of either polarity.
 For each polarity, there are dummy devices used to maintain bias for the inputs to the differential drive amplifier.